Education Research Current About VU Amsterdam NL

 Personal information

-Jos is associate editor for the Journal of Vocational Behavior, the leading journal in the field of career research.
+Jos is Associate Editor for the Journal of Vocational Behavior, the leading journal in the field of career research.
 He is also a Past Division Chair of the Academy of Management Careers Division.
-In addition, he is actively involved in cooperating with businesses and professionals.
-Among other things, he was a board member of the Dutch Foundation of Management Development (NFMD), and he is regularly invited for keynote lectures and media contributions.
+In addition, he actively collaborates with businesses and professionals, and is regularly invited to give keynote lectures and make media contributions.

 Research